 The secret is finding a niche that is specific enough that your content has a clear theme, but broad enough to have mass appeal to a big audience.

-You can make money on YouTube in a number of ways:
+You can make money with your YouTube channel in a number of ways:

 - Revenue from the ads that play before or during your videos